darshan9405/ShopApp/README.md

-# shopapp
+# shopApp

-A new Flutter project.
+App for ordering items, listing new items using Flutter.

 ## Getting Started